millerk22/emc2-labs/EMC2-Labs-Fall/lab12.rst

    Generally speaking, if you want something to be fast and efficient, but look messy, use iteration.
 If those things aren't important and you want pretty code, use recursion.

-Recursion	Iteration
-Implementation	Function calling itself	Loops
-Applied to	Functions	Loops
-Termination	Defined in the recursive function	Defined in loop’s definition Size of Code	Small	Large
-Speed	Slow	Fast
-Time Complexity Intensity	High	Low
-Stack	Requires stack updation	No need for stack utilization Usability	When time complexity is not a major issue, and the size of the code is small	To balance time complexity for heavy code size
-Overhead	Extended overhead	No overhead
-Memory	Consumes more memory	Consumes less memory

    Recursion is a very difficult topic to understand when first starting out, so don't worry if you have trouble grasping it.

 Task 2